Black women in American politics: Political representation

 Black women have been underrepresented in politics within the United States, but numbers continue to increase.
 In 2011, according to the Center for American Women and Politics at Rutgers University, 13 Black women served in the 112th Congress with 239 state legislators serving nationwide.
+In 2014, Mia Love was the first Black woman to be elected to Congress for the Republican Party.
 In 2021, as stated by the Center for American Women and Politics at Rutgers University, 27 Black women will serve in the 117th Congress, doubling the number of Black women to serve in 2011.
-In 2014, Mia Love was the first Black woman to be elected to Congress for the Republican Party.
 The paths to public office for women in the Black community have differed from men and other groups, such as women's organizations, rallies, and fundraisers.

 State, county and local government

-Of the total 311 statewide elective executives, 6 are Black women.
-Of the over 20,000 elected county and local officials less than 8% are Black women with Stephanie Summerow Dumas elected in 2018 as the first Black woman county commissioner in the history of Ohio.
-April 3, 1973, Lelia Foley became the first Black woman elected mayor in the United States.
+In 2025, there were 2,483 women in state legislatures, of which 402 are Black women.
+Of the over 20,000 elected county and local officials less than 8% are Black women.

+On April 3, 1973, Lelia Foley became the first Black woman elected mayor in the United States.
 In 1974, Oklahoma named Foley Outstanding Woman of the Year.

+In 2008, Karen Bass (D-CA) became the first Black woman to serve as a house speaker in a state legislature, leading the California State Assembly.

+Stephanie Summerow Dumas was elected in 2018 as the first Black woman county commissioner in the history of Ohio.

+In 2019, Andrea Stewart-Cousins became the first Black woman to lead a state senate, becoming president pro tem of the New York State Senate.
+She later became the first Black woman to hold the position of Lieutenant Governor in New York.

-In 2021, according to Women of Color in Elective Office, Black women work in state legislative leadership in 42 states of the United States, except Arizona, Hawaii, Idaho, Montana, Nebraska, South Dakota, North Dakota, and Vermont."
+In 2025, according to the Center for American Women and Politics at Rutgers University, 21 Black women work in state legislative leadership in 42 states.
+That year, Black women also led 8 of the largest 100 cities in the US as mayor.